alisonpeard/hazGAN2/README.md

 # HazGAN2

 This repository contains a [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow to generate spatially coherent climate multi-hazard event sets using extreme value theory and generative adversarial networks.
-The workflow has been modular to facilitate new applications.
-It depends on a [Pytorch implementation]((https://github.com/NVlabs/stylegan2-ada-pytorch/issues/11)) of [StyleGAN2-ADA](https://arxiv.org/abs/2006.06676) with [differentiable augmentation](https://arxiv.org/abs/2006.10738), that provides stable training on small (~100 sample) datasets.
+The workflow is modular to facilitate new applications.
+It depends on a [Pytorch implementation]((https://github.com/NVlabs/stylegan2-ada-pytorch/issues/11)) of [StyleGAN2-ADA](https://arxiv.org/abs/2006.06676) with [differentiable augmentation](https://arxiv.org/abs/2006.10738) that provides stable training on small (~100 sample) datasets.

-The workflow is described in [this paper](https://egusphere.copernicus.org/preprints/2025/egusphere-2025-3217/) and the rest of this README outlines basic usage.
+The workflow is described in [this manuscript](https://egusphere.copernicus.org/preprints/2025/egusphere-2025-3217/) and the rest of this README outlines basic usage.

 ## Branch management

 The git branches are organised as follows:

-- **main**: stable version
+- `main`: stable version
-- **development**:
+- `development`:
     - minor changes and bug fixes are added here first
     - feature branches are merged into here
     - periodically merge into `main` when stable
-- **wip/\<newfeature\>**: branches for new features with potentially breaking changes
+- `wip/<newfeature>`: branches for new features with potentially breaking changes

 ## Current status